 In brief the scope of the study is: 'losses in installed power cables in buildings', the power cable being the product put into service by the electrical installer in a circuit of an electrical installation in a building.
-The electrical installation is proposed to consider at system and/or extended product scope level, meaning that it will be analysed at the level needed related to cable losses.

 The electrical installation is taken into account as a system.
 In this context the proposed primary functional performance parameter is 'current-carrying capacity'.